tomhallmain/muse/README.md

     - `chance_speak_about_other_topics` - Set the chance that Muse will speak about other topics.
 - `news_api_source_trustworthiness` - Set the trustworthiness of news sources from News API.

+### Directory Structure

+In the absence of track details found on the music file itself, Muse will attempt to infer track details from the file path.
+If artists or composers are predefined in the configs folder, the `indicators` list on each will test the track name and path for a string match, and assign the appropriate attribute if a match is found.
+If no matches are found, the basic logic assumes the following directory structure:
+- Root folder
+    - Artist
+        - Album
+            - Track 1
+            - Track 2

 ## Usage

 - In your virtual environment, run `python app.py` to start the application.